Vismayak/worklog/blogs/IBM-HDC.md

 - We develop extractors with gvisor, once this is done, users can pass config python files through Clowder and run the extractors on the cluster.

 - Creating an online file editor options include [Codeium](https://github.com/Exafunction/codeium-react-code-editor), [react-simple-code-editor](https://github.com/react-simple-code-editor/react-simple-code-editor), or the most popular [react-monaco-editor](https://github.com/react-monaco-editor/react-monaco-editor).
 Monaco editor is used in VScode.
 The user can edit the code, save the file and submit to the extractor.
+Also look into this [post](https://betterprogramming.pub/embedding-a-monaco-editor-inside-react-app-37083cf829e9)

 ## Problems we need to think about

 - What happens if two users edit the same file at the same time?
+- How to handle network access from extractors?
+Prevent downloading file fron the extractors?
+- Restricting access to the isolating environment
+-

 ## KubeRay Experiments